moayyaed/sso-server/README.md

 # SSO Identity

 ## Criteria
-Create a Single sign on authentication server, support development many applications with only once sign on.
+Create a Single sign on authentication server, support development many applications with only once sign on

 ## Development environment
 - Visual Studio Code